EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustc-lints-listing-allowed-by-default-html.md

 ### Explanation ###

-Some attributes (e.g. `no_mangle`, `export_name`, `link_section` -- see[issue #82499](https://github.com/rust-lang/rust/issues/82499) for a more complete list) are considered "unsafe" attributes.
+Some attributes (e.g. `no_mangle`, `export_name`, `link_section` – see[issue #82499](https://github.com/rust-lang/rust/issues/82499) for a more complete list) are considered “unsafe” attributes.
-An unsafe attribute must only be used inside unsafe(...).
+An unsafe attribute must only be used inside unsafe(…).

 This lint can automatically wrap the attributes in `unsafe(...)` , but this obviously cannot verify that the preconditions of the `unsafe`attributes are fulfilled, so that is still up to the user.

-The lint is currently "allow" by default, but that might change in the future.
+The lint is currently “allow” by default, but that might change in the future.

 [unsafe-code](#unsafe-code)